Current Full Members

 Division of Gastroenterology

-Research Interests: Dr. Ajmera's research interest includes non-invasive assessment of disease severity in nonalcoholic fatty liver disease.
-His primary focus is risk factors and biomarkers associated with the development and progression of non-alcoholic fatty liver disease (NAFLD).
+Research Interests: Dr. Ajmera's research interest includes non-invasive assessment of disease severity in Metabolic dysfunction-associated steatohepatitis (MASH).
+His primary focus is risk factors and biomarkers associated with the development and progression of Metabolic dysfunction-associated steatotic liver disease (MASLD).

 Janelle Ayres, PhD